microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 ## Existing commitment discounts:

 - **Reserved instances (RIs):**
-   - Leverage Reserved Instances for VMs to benefit from significant cost savings.
-Commit to a one or three-year term for VMs that require ongoing, predictable usage.
+   - Leverage reservations for VMs that have consistent usage patterns to benefit from significant cost savings.
+Commit to a one-, three-, or five-year term for VMs with ongoing, predictable usage.

 - **Azure hybrid benefit (AHB):**
    - If you have on-premises Windows Server licenses with Software Assurance, consider utilizing Azure Hybrid Benefit for additional cost savings on VMs.